CUB: Benchmarking Context Utilisation Techniques for Language Models: Acknowledgments

 This research was also co-funded by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Alvis partially funded by the Swedish Research Council through grant agreement no. 2022-06725.

-The work was also supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO. RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University), No. RS-2021-II212068, Artificial Intelligence Innovation Hub] and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT).
-(No. RS-2025-00562784).
+This work was partially supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT and MOE: RS-2025-16063688, MSIT: RS-2025-02215813, RS-2026-25491306, and RS-2025-00562784) and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT, RS-2021-II211343)